Lyndon Institute is an independent boarding and day school for grades 9-12.Year Founded:

-Four-level English for Speakers of Other Languages (ESOL) program and instruction in Spanish, Latin, French, Chinese and Russian.
+Four-level English for Speakers of Other Languages (ESOL) program and instruction in Spanish, Latin, French, and Chinese.

 Technology: All students at Lyndon Institute are provided a digital device (Chromebook/iPad) to assist with learning and collaboration on campus.
 Our fiber optic network backbone provides high-speed internet with wireless access across campus and in the resident life dorms.
 LI uses Google Apps for Education.

-Global Stewardship: LI has three partner schools in China (Shaoxing, Heifei, and Fuzhou).
+Global Stewardship: LI has three partner schools in China (Shaoxing, Hefei, and Fuzhou).
 Several international trips are scheduled annually.
-Recently, students traveled to France, China, Germany, Italy and Spain.
+Recently, students traveled to France, China, Germany, Italy, and Spain.

-January Term: Between the first and second semesters, for the three weeks after the holiday vacation, students will participate in an "interim" term to immerse themselves in either an intensive study of subjects of their choosing or an internship.
+January Term: Between the first and second semesters, for the two weeks after the holiday vacation, students will participate in an "interim" term to immerse themselves in either an intensive study of subjects of their choosing or an internship.

 Freshmen Program: To assist in the transition to high school, Lyndon Institute has developed a transitional experience that allows each student to be successful in school and navigate the complex world in which we live with confidence.
-The program includes an integrated curriculum based on science and humanities standards; a multi-tiered system of support for students; and a dedicated team-based approach just for freshmen that emphasizes 21st Century and transferrable skills while fostering communication, collaboration, creativity and self-directed learning.
+The program includes an integrated curriculum based on science and humanities standards; a multi-tiered system of support for students; and a dedicated team-based approach just for freshmen that emphasizes 21st Century and transferable skills while fostering communication, collaboration, creativity, and self-directed learning.